 To determine the target value of the grant, there is a multiplier applied to the salary for every role/level in the company.
 Here are the multipliers that we use at Skillshare as of today:

 These multipliers are based on USV’s portfolio company research and, from our experience, they are competitive in NYC tech startups.

 You then take the new hire compensation and factor in the multiplier above.
 For example, the target grant value for an individual contributor making $80,000 a year would be ($80,000 x 0.23) = $18,400.

 To determine the value per option, you need to first estimate the true market value per share.
 We take our current monthly revenue, multiply by 12 to annualize it, and then apply a 5x revenue multiple.
-You might say that 5x is too low, and it likely is for a competitive finance or M&A process, but it is a comfortable multiple for the purposes of the option grant process.
+You might say that 5x is too low, and it likely is for a competitive finance or M&A process, but at the time this is written it is slightly below our last funding round and we feel it is a comfortable multiple for the purposes of the option grant process.
 I would rather the multiplier for stock option grants be a little too low than a little too high.
 For any growth funds out there reading this, I expect more than 5x in our next round so don’t lock in on that number :-)

 You then take your estimated market value per share and subtract out the current strike price.
 Some companies skip this subtraction and just use the market value, but in later-stage companies, the strike does start to become meaningful so at Skillshare we take it out.
 In the generic example below, we get to a $13 value per option.
 This is the $15 estimated market value per share less the $2 strike price.

 The final step: you then divide the target grant value ($18,400) by the notional value per option ($13) to get to an initial new hire grant of 1,400 options (rounded to nearest 50).